Skip to contents

 }

 CRAN has thematic package collections known as task views.
-To install all core packages of a task view, install package ctv and run ctv::install.views("<taskviewname>", coreOnly = TRUE).
-To update these packages, use ctv::update.views("<taskviewname>", coreOnly = TRUE).
+To install all core packages of a task view, install package ctv and run ctv::install.views("<taskview>", coreOnly = TRUE).
+To update these packages, use ctv::update.views("<taskview>", coreOnly = TRUE).

-The following code can be used to install packages from BioConductor release version 3.23.
+The following code can be used to install packages from Bioconductor release version 3.23.
 This code installs the BiocManager package from CRAN that is then used to install packages from Bioconductor and CRAN and, through remotes::install_github() (see the next section), from GitHub:

-pkgs_new <- c(<pkgname>, <pkgname>)
+pkgs_new <- c(<pkg>, <pkg>)

 if(!requireNamespace("BiocManager", quietly = TRUE)) {